XelaRonnoc/employeeCreatorFrontEnd/README.md

 ## What did you struggle with?

 ### 05/06/2023
 -   Front end mocks for specific functions.
-I cannot for the life of me get this working with vitest currenty.
-An absolute nightmare.
-The test is still calling the actual api instead of the mock function.
+I was really stuggling to get the mocks working with TS but after much perserverance I got there.

 ---